-- Focus their attention.
-Make sure you conversation is taking place in a quiet, well-lit room where there are no distractions.
+If possible, move your conversation to a quiet, well-lit room where there are no distractions.
 Turn off background disturbances like the radio or television.
 It’s best to limit conversation to one or two people at the most.

-- Use all forms of nonverbal communication.
 Rather than rely on words, use a wave to say “goodbye” or “hello.”
 Thumbs up is the universal sign for “good job” or “yes.”
-Your facial expressions can show anger, sadness or elation.
+Your facial expressions can show anger, sadness, or elation.
 Exchange written or drawn messages.
-For example, when telling you the month they are going on vacation, the person with aphasia may write the numbers 1-12.
-Then they may circle 7, meaning they are going on vacation in July.

-- Have patience.
 Sometimes it takes longer for a person with aphasia to communicate.
 Count to 10 slowly before providing help or choices.
-Many times it takes that long or longer for them to get their message out.
+Many times it takes that much time or longer for them to get their message out.

-- Confirm your understanding.
-After an exchange with your loved one, make sure you understand by verbally repeating, or by writing a synopsis of the message’s key points.
-If he or she wanted coffee, write “coffee” and draw a picture.
-Use intonation in your voice when you ask, “you want coffee?” and point to the picture.
+After an exchange with your loved one, make sure you understand by verbally repeating or by writing a synopsis of the message’s key points.
+If they wanted coffee, write “coffee” and draw a picture.
+Use intonation in your voice when you ask, “You want coffee?” and point to the picture.
 Have them answer yes or no.

-- Use technology.
-Computers, smart devices, and other forms of technology can help people with aphasia return to hobbies, read, and converse with friends.
-Icons and emojis (the smiley faces and other graphics so prevalent in computer communication) can enhance email and social media conversations.
-Encourage your loved one to listen to books on tape in addition to reading the print version.
-Speech pathologists can also recommend programs that enable your loved one to use word prediction or speech to text capabilities.
+Computers, smart devices, and other forms of technology can help people with aphasia return to hobbies, read, and converse with others.
+Icons and emojis can enhance email and social media conversations.
+Encourage your loved one to listen to audio books in addition to reading the print versions.
+Speech pathologists can also recommend programs that enable your loved one to use word-prediction or speech-to-text capabilities.

-- Get help.
 Speech pathologists can help people make progress even years after they are originally diagnosed with aphasia, says Nye.
-“We can help them focus on their strengths, and find ways to better engage with family and their community.
+“We can help them focus on their strengths and find ways to better engage with family and their community.
 We can offer tools to help them socialize and have a better quality of life through communication.”

-- Find aphasia support groups.
 There are many groups and resources in the community to support people with aphasia and their families.
-Nye says a speech-language pathologist is your best resource for groups in your area.
+Nye says a speech-language pathologist is your best resource for identifying groups in your area.